 Henosis is the Greek word for oneness/unity.
-The missing links between the wisdom of ancient philosophy and the startling insights within modern psychology to transform suffering, transcend circumstances and increase our capacity for love are explored in Henosis: Aligning Current Psychological Wisdom with Eternal Principles to Awaken Lasting Peace and Wellbeing.
+The missing links between the wisdom of ancient philosophy and the startling insights within modern psychology to transform suffering, transcend circumstances and increase our capacity for love are explored in The Promise of Wholeness: Cultivating Inner Peace, Mindfulness and Love in A Divided World.

 Most philosophical studies of ancient wisdom lack enough practical applications and many popular psychology books simply skim the surface of the human experience.
 Licensed clinical social worker and psychotherapist Eric Ehrke offers us a new foundation for profound living based on classical teachings and enriched by modern scientific/psychological breakthroughs.
 He presents us with a new worldview steeped in the brilliance of the Greek philosopher and metaphysician Plotinus (204-270 CE), grounded by the work of Plato, and supported by modern thinkers such as Carl Jung and Viktor Frankl.
 The principles and values it takes to be happy and whole endure, but gentle makeovers are needed to modernize the message.
 Clinical examples from Eric Ehrke’s forty years of psychotherapy practice and personal stories from courageous individuals are also significant contributors throughout the book.

-Click in each section below to open it for reading.
+Click the + sign in each section below to open it for reading.

 Table of Contents